jordan829/3D/Assets/Scripts/README.txt

 ParentToChild.cs has been deactivated on "Hierarchy" and placed on the "Plane" gameobject.
 There was an issue with the dictionary getting cleared after XMLReader.Start() when attached to "Hierarchy".
 If someone can figure out why the dictionary is not persistent when attached to "Hierarchy", feel free to revert this change.

+Update (Payam): Did something change that affects ray casting?
+I cant get ray casts to work.
+Added the color picker and you can move it around now.